itprojects/InboxPager/README.md

 Port for SSL: 465

-Sometimes checking GMAIL too ofter (<10 minutes) may or may not block application access to account.
+Sometimes checking gmail too often (<10 minutes) may or may not block application access to account.

 If you are using POP with gmail, make sure to first enable it from gmail's settings web interface via browser.